-Civil society has gained strength in Nepal in the past three decades.
-The number of civil society organizations (CSOs) has rapidly increased due to the emergence of a more favorable environment following the dawn of multi-party democracy in 1990.
-However, the broad concept of civil society is not yet well understood by most Nepalese, including civil society members themselves.
+Civil society has gained strength in Nepal over the past three decades.
+Though the number of civil society organizations (CSOs) rapidly increased with the emergence of a favorable environment following the dawn of multi-party democracy in 1990, the broad concept of civil society is not yet well understood by most Nepalese, including civil society members themselves.
 As a result, civil society is divided on what the legal enabling environment for CSOs should be.

-Nepal’s commitment to human rights is reflected in policy documents that repeatedly affirm the intent to provide the Nepali people an open and free environment to enjoy their rights, including the freedoms of assembly, association, information, and expression.
-At the same time, however, CSOs often criticize the existing legal framework for carrying forward the controlling legacy from the previous royal regime.
-Moreover, CSOs still suspect that the government is trying to restrict civic space in one way or another through proposals to change the legal framework.
-The statements and remarks of government officials and political leaders often lend credence to such suspicions.
+Nepal’s commitment to human rights is reflected in policy documents that repeatedly affirm the intent to provide the Nepali people an open and free environment to enjoy their rights, including the freedoms of assembly, association, and expression, and the right to information.
+At the same time, however, CSOs often criticize the existing legal framework for carrying forward the controlling legacy from the previous authoritative regime.
+Moreover, CSOs have been critical of the government’s attempts to restrict civic space in one way or another through proposals to change the legal framework.
+The confusing and contradictory statements and remarks of government officials and political leaders often lend credence to such criticisms.

 The Nepali legal framework follows the common law tradition.
 Nepal used to be a unitary country, but following the people’s movement that overthrew the monarchy in 2007, the country was declared a secular, inclusive, and federal democratic system.
 The Constitution of Nepal, which was promulgated in 2015, reinforces this structure.
-Attempts during the Constitution-making process to make Nepal a Hindu state and a monarchy were rejected by the vast majority of Constitution Assembly (CA) members.
-The government plans to develop many laws in the spirit of the new Constitution.
-Following the three elections (local, provincial, and federal) held in December 2017 as a part of the process of implementing the Constitution and the formulation of some sample Acts by the Federal government, local governments are now preparing several Acts.
-It is not clear yet how the laws affecting civil society will be impacted by the new legal framework promulgated under a three-tier governance system.
+Attempts during the Constitution-drafting process to make Nepal a Hindu state and a monarchy were rejected by the vast majority of Constitution Assembly members.

 |Organizational Forms||Association||Foreign CSOs|